Show / Hide Table of Contents

 select kit unspecified

-Important: this may take up to 1h or more depending on the target and the performance of your machine.
+Important: If you did not follow the path of cloning the repository in the WSL instance but rather use a clone in Windows, this may take up to 1h or more depending on the target and the performance of your machine.
 So be patient!
 While the project will be in preparation, you'll get the small window on the right:

 configuration the project